amir047123/Client-PH/README.md

 - npm start

 ## Scripts
--npm start: Starts the development server.
+- npm start: Starts the development server.
--npm run build: Builds the app for production.
+- npm run build: Builds the app for production.
--npm test: Runs the test suite.
+- npm test: Runs the test suite.
--npm run eject: Ejects the Create React App configuration (use with caution).
+- npm run eject: Ejects the Create React App configuration (use with caution).